Learn how to cut sticker with a Silhouette to get the perfect kiss cut.

 - When all fails, google.

 - Download your stickers.
 You will need image files (JPEG or PNG.)
 If all you have is the PDF, there are converters for that.
-(I will be updating all of my files to contain JPGs in the next few days.)
+Plus, I have a list of free stickers at the end of this post.

 - Open the silhouette software and set up the page.
 Click the icon on the right side that looks like a piece of paper.
 Set it to letter (or your paper size.)